tanishkul/tanishkul/README.md

 - 🔭 I’m currently working as a Full Stack developer(MERN).

-- 🌱 I’m currently learning Redux.
+- 🌱 I’m currently learning Redux and improving my knowledge in current tech stack.

-- ❓ Ask me about anything related to MERN stack and related technologies.
+- ❓ Ask me about anything related to **MERN** stack and related technologies.
+I love to share the knowledge that I have as it increases by sharing not by saving.🤪

 - ⚡ Fun fact: I use tabs over spaces.
+A commit a day keeps the bugs away!😉
 <br/>